mediadrums/mediadrums/README.md

 - 👋 Hi, I’m @mediadrums
-- 👀 I’m interested in dynamic web apps
+- 👀 I have focused interest in dynamic web apps
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on business development
+- 💞️ I’m open to collaborate on business development projects
 - 📫 Reach me at osean@mediadrum.com
-- 😄 Pronouns: it, FO
-- ⚡ Fun fact: pronouns cause chaos

 <!---
 mediadrums/mediadrums is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.